 Unsupervised work in secure areas must be avoided and any such activity should be immediately reported to the SMSA INFORMATION SECURITY INCHARGE .

 Third party support service personnel should be granted restricted access to secure areas or sensitive information processing facilities only when necessary.
-Such access must be monitored by the respective Department Specialist.Recording equipment (such as cameras, voice recorders, portable audio/video devices) must not be permitted in work areas unless authorized by CISO.
+Such access must be monitored by the respective Department Specialist.

 Controls must be established to mitigate the following risks to information processing facilities: